liamli99/LeetCode/八股/JavaScript-Tutorial.md

 **JavaScript Object keys can be Strings and Symbols!!!**

 Note that property value can be any data type, including another object and even function!
+However, the property can only be symbol or string!!!
 ```javascript
 const object = {
     // Nested Object (object inside object)